Vivian Chong

 2) Focus on individual progress

 Perceived imposters frequently view themselves as lacking but “everyone else” as competent.
-And they tend to measure their success against unrealistic or skewed benchmark.
+They also tend to measure their success against unrealistic or skewed benchmarks.

 Initiate conversations to dispel uncertainties about expectations.
 Offer specific and timely feedback that highlights individual achievements and contributions.